 Airing on Dave and available to stream weekly on UK TV Play

-Married comedians Jon Richardson and Lucy Beaumont will star as heightened versions of themselves in Meet The Richardsons for Dave, written by Beaumont and Car Share’s Tim Reid.
-Inspired by Beaumont’s appearances on Richardsons’ Ultimate Worrier series for Dave, the series will comically document the couple’s parenting and relationship woes.
+Married comedians Jon Richardson and Lucy Beaumont starred as heightened versions of themselves in Meet The Richardsons for Dave, written by Beaumont and Car Share’s Tim Reid.
+Inspired by Beaumont’s appearances on Richardsons’ Ultimate Worrier series for Dave, the series comically documents the couple’s parenting and relationship woes.

 My Left Nut